physion/policy.ovation.io/docs/policies/configuration_management_policy.md

 2. OSSEC is used to scan systems every 2 hours and on reboot.
 These scans capture file system changes and also unauthorized or malicious software.
 3. No systems are deployed into Ovation environments without approval of the Ovation Chief Architect.
 4. All changes to production systems, network devices, and firewalls are approved by the Ovation Chief Architect before they are implemented.
 Additionally, all changes are tested before they are implemented in production.
-5. An up-to-date inventory of systems is maintained using AWS and Catalyze dashboards.
+5. An up-to-date inventory of systems is maintained using AWS and Datica dashboards.
 All systems are categorized as production and utility to differentiate based on criticality.
 6. Clocks are synchronized across all systems using NTP.
 Modifying time data on systems is restricted.
 7. All front end functionality (developer dashboards and portals) is separated from backend (database and app servers) systems by being deployed on separate servers.
 8. All software and systems are tested using unit tests and end to end tests.